Phil von Stefenelli

 Philip von Stefenelli (born April 10, 1969) is a Canadian former professional ice hockey defenceman.

+Career

 von Stefenelli was drafted 122nd overall by the Vancouver Canucks in the 1988 NHL Entry Draft.
 He played two seasons in the National Hockey League, 27 games for the Boston Bruins in the 1995-96 season and 6 games for the Ottawa Senators in the 1996-97 NHL season.

 From 1998 to 2006, von Stefenelli played in the Deutsche Eishockey Liga in Germany, playing for the Frankfurt Lions, Krefeld Pinguine, Hamburg Freezers and ERC Ingolstadt.